Optimal tests for continuous-variable quantum teleportation and photodetectors: Quantifying the performance of continuous-variable quantum teleportation

-In this section, we provide a detailed analysis of the estimation of the energy-constrained channel fidelity between the ideal continuous-variable (CV) teleportation channel and its experimental approximation from \cite{SLB1998}.
-We begin by reducing the problem of estimating the energy-constrained channel fidelity to a quadratic program and then solving it by invoking the KKT conditions.

-Ideal CV teleportation induces an identity channel, which we denote by $\mathcal{I}_A$.
-Moreover, an experimental approximation of CV teleportation can be modeled as an additive-noise channel \cite{SLB1998}.
-Let $\mathcal{T}^{\xi}_A$ denote an additive-noise channel with parameter $\xi$.
-Then the energy-constrained channel fidelity between $\mathcal{I}$ and $\mathcal{T}^{\xi}_A$ is defined as
+Note that ideal CV teleportation induces an identity channel $\I_{A \to B}$ on input states.
+On the other hand, an experimental implementation of CV teleportation realizes an additive-noise channel $\T^{\xi}_{A\to B}$ with the noise parameter~$\xi$, as defined in \eqref{eq:additive-noise-channel}, which quantifies unideal squeezing and unideal detection in the teleportation protocol~\cite{BK98}.